 \section{Conclusions}

 In this paper two-dimensional classical spins mounted on the vertices of the icosahedron that interact according to the AXXM were considered.
-The frustration associated with the connectivity of the icosahedron is shown to lead to two magnetization discontinuities.
-The first discontinuity brings about a ground state where two spins related by spatial inversion are aligned with the field, while the rest arrange themselves so that two pentagons form well-defined magnetization units in energy and spin.
-The pentagon configurations are achieved with different configurations of the individual spins, leading to ground-state degeneracy for a wide field range.
+The frustration associated with the connectivity of the icosahedron is shown to lead to two magnetization discontinuities in an external field in the ground state.
+The first discontinuity brings about a lowest-energy configuration where two spins related by spatial inversion are almost aligned with the field, while the rest arrange themselves so that two pentagons form well-defined magnetization units in energy and spin.
+The pentagon configurations are achieved with different orientations of the individual spins, leading to ground-state degeneracy for a wide field range.
 Ground-state degeneracies of this type have been linked with classical spin liquids.
 The degeneracy is traced to the interpentagon interactions in the molecule, which introduce the triangle as a structural unit.
 The two magnetization discontinuities originate from the coupling of isolated triangles and then the addition of the two spins related by spatial inversion to the rest of the icosahedron.